woossi0/suite/docs/usermanual/source/sysadmin/clustering/autovm.rst

 .. _sysadmin.clustering.autovm:

-How to set up a Boundless Suite cluster in a virtual environment
+How to set up a Boundless Server cluster in a virtual environment
 =================================================================

 This page will show how to automatically set up and configure a cluster of servers on `VMware <http://vmware.com>`_ or other virtual environment.